I am a hybrid... artist, animator, designer and front-end developer.

 Being a true hybrid allows me to translate all of my skills in visual, UI/UX design and animation directly into prototype and final code.

 For me the design process ends when the code is built and pushed to the server.

 Yes, that is a link to my resume.
 Click it to download a Word DOC.

 Prior to everyone hiring me as a developer, I made made my living as a designer and Photoshop/3D artist with a liberal dose of multimedia & motion graphics thrown in for fun.
 Visit there to see some of my best work before I became known as a coder.

 Currently, I am actively seeking permanent or contract work in the train corridor between Wilmington, DE and Manhattan.

 Professional artist/designer for over 3 decades.
-Since 2004, exclusively hand-coding web/multimedia design and development has become career focus with emphasis on agile methodologies, user interface/user experience design & development, information architecture, emerging web technologies (CSS3, HTML5), cross-browser quality assurance, direct interaction with clients/stakeholders and acting as a liaison between creative and tech departments.
+Since 2004, exclusively hand-coding web/multimedia design and development has become career focus with emphasis on agile methodologies, user interface/user experience/product design & development, information architecture, emerging web technologies (CSS3, HTML5), cross-browser quality assurance, direct interaction with clients/stakeholders and acting as a liaison between creative and tech departments.
 Has worked for magazines, large corporations, agencies, design studios and tech companies doing digital illustration, 3D, digital audio & video, motion graphics, web & interactive design & development.

 My latest work is at the top.
 For several companies in my resume (most notably, SAP), I unfortunately no longer have active links to the work I did since that content has been omitted from their sites during updates.